 Delaware River Joint Toll Bridge Commission ("DRJTBC").
 The DRJTBC, a public corporation of the Commonwealth and New Jersey, owns and operates toll and non-toll bridges across the Delaware River north of the toll bridges operated by DRPA (defined below).
 Debt service on bonds is paid from tolls and other revenues of DRJTBC.
-DRJTBC had \$634.1 million in bonds outstanding as of December 31, 2024.
+DRJTBC had \$614.4 million in bonds outstanding as of December 31, 2024.

 Delaware River Port Authority ("DRPA").
 The DRPA, a public corporation of the Commonwealth and New Jersey, operates several toll bridges over the Delaware River within and near Philadelphia, and promotes the use of the Philadelphia-Camden port and promotes economic development in the port district.
 Debt service on bonds is paid from toll revenues and other revenues pledged by DRPA to repayment of bonds.
-As of June 30, 2024, the DRPA had \$906.3 million in revenue bond debt outstanding and \$42.1 million in other bond debt outstanding that is paid from general funds.
+As of December 31, 2024, the DRPA had \$903.0 million in revenue bond debt outstanding and \$41.7 million in other bond debt outstanding that is paid from general funds.

 Pennsylvania Economic Development Financing Authority ("PEDFA").
-PEDFA was created in 1987 to offer pooled bonds and other issues of both taxable and tax-exempt bonds on behalf of local industrial development authorities and industrial development corporations for economic development projects.
+PEDFA was created in 1987 to offer pooled bonds and other issues of both taxable and tax-exempt bonds principally on behalf of local industrial development authorities and industrial development corporations for economic development projects.
 Bonds are payable from and secured by loan repayments and other revenues which may be received by PEDFA.
-PEDFA had \$8,746.5 million of debt outstanding as of June 30, 2024.
+PEDFA had \$8,697.5 million of debt outstanding as of December 31, 2024.

 Pennsylvania Higher Education Assistance Agency ("PHEAA").
 The PHEAA makes or guarantees student loans to students or parents, or to lending institutions or post-secondary institutions.
 Debt service on the bonds is paid by loan interest and repayments and other agency revenues.
-The PHEAA had \$1,553.1 million in bonds outstanding as of June 30, 2024.
+The PHEAA had \$1,823.7 million in bonds outstanding as of December 31, 2024.

 Pennsylvania Higher Educational Facilities Authority ("PHEFA").
 The PHEFA is a public corporation of the Commonwealth established to finance college facilities.
-As of June 30, 2024, the PHEFA had \$5,039.8 million in revenue bonds and notes outstanding payable from the lease rentals or loan repayments of the projects financed.
+As of December 31, 2024, the PHEFA had \$5,944.9 million in revenue bonds and notes outstanding payable from the lease rentals or loan repayments of the projects financed.
 Some of the lessees or borrowers, although private institutions, receive grants and subsidies from the Commonwealth.

 Pennsylvania Industrial Development Authority ("PIDA").
 The PIDA is a public corporation of the Commonwealth established for the purpose of financing economic development.
 The PIDA had \$13.78 million in revenue bond debt outstanding on June 30, 2024, to which all its revenues are pledged.
+PIDA retired all bond debt on July 1, 2024.

 Pennsylvania Infrastructure Investment Authority ("Pennvest").
 Pennvest was created in 1988 to provide low- interest rate loans and grants for the purpose of constructing new and improving existing water supply and sewage disposal systems to protect the health and safety of the citizens of the Commonwealth and to promote economic development within the Commonwealth.
 Loans and grants are available to local governments and, in certain circumstances, to private companies.
 The Pennvest bonds are secured by principal repayments and interest payments on Pennvest loans.
-Pennvest had \$65.8 million of revenue bonds outstanding as of June 30, 2024.
+Pennvest had \$65.8 million of revenue bonds outstanding as of December 31, 2024.

 Pennsylvania Turnpike Commission ("PTC").
 The PTC operates the Pennsylvania Turnpike System ("System").
-Its outstanding indebtedness, \$15,930.7 million as of June 30, 2024, is payable from the net revenues of the System, primarily toll revenues, or from certain taxes dedicated to the System.
+Its outstanding indebtedness, \$15,778.3 million as of December 31, 2024, is payable from the net revenues of the System, primarily toll revenues, or from certain taxes and fees dedicated to the System.